NarenderTumu/activity04-regression-considerations/day01-qualitative-explanatory/activity04.md

     more than average rating.
 It is not what I expected; I expected it to be slightly right-skewed.

+3. I chose the variables gender and bty avg to show their relationship.
+    I chose a box plot to visualize their relationship, and the below visualization shows that female professors have a slightly higher average beauty score than male professors.

 ``` r
 plot2<-evals%>%ggplot(aes(x=gender,y=bty_avg,fill=gender))+
   geom_boxplot()+